Teen killed, sister wounded in train station stabbing attack

 Witnesses described the suspect as a white male in his 20s or 30s with short hair and a heavy-set build, he said.

-Allison wouldn't release the victims' identities, but their relatives identified them as Nia Wilson, who died, and her 21-year-old sister Tashiya Wilson.
+Their relatives identified the shooting victims as Nia Wilson, who died, and her 21-year-old sister Tashiya Wilson.

 Their father, Ansar Mohammed, said one of his daughters called him, crying hysterically, and told him to get to the MacArthur station.